 In coastal regions, the primary source of flow-agitated bioluminescence is dinoflagellates.
 These single-celled organisms are common members of the plankton—tiny marine plants, animals or bacteria that float on or near the ocean’s surface.
 Bioluminescent dinoflagellates range in size from about 30 µm to 1 mm, and are found in all the world’s oceans.
-Occasionally they are found in high concentrations, resulting in red tides, so called because the high abundance of organisms discolors the water.
+Occasionally they become very abundant, resulting in red tides, so called because the large number of organisms discolors the water.
 If the dinoflagellates are luminescent, there can be spectacular displays of bioluminescence at night.
 For example, in fall 2011 and spring 2020 there were intense red tides of the dinoflagellate Lingulodinium polyedra in San Diego leading to some amazing video footage.
-The 2020 red tide is considered the strongest on record, since 1900.
+The 2020 red tide is considered the strongest on record since 1900, when scientists started monitoring the plankton of San Diego.

 Red tides are usually hard to predict and don’t last too long.
 But in some areas, such as the so-called bioluminescent bays of Puerto Rico, brilliant bioluminescence persists throughout the year and makes for an amazing personal experience as you kayak or swim through the warm water.